 Holder Rebate to Federal Government.
 Each holder of a Consolidation Loan first disbursed on or after October 1, 1993, is required to pay to the Secretary a rebate fee calculated on an annual basis and equal to 1.05% of the principal plus accrued and unpaid interest on the Consolidation Loan, such fee to be paid in monthly installments.
-The 1998 Reauthorization Bill made a temporary reduction in the Consolidation Loan Rebate Fee from

-1.05% to 0.62% per annum for loans on which applications are received between October 1, 1998, and January 31, 1999
+The 1998 Reauthorization Bill made a temporary reduction in the Consolidation Loan Rebate Fee from 1.05% to 0.62% per annum for loans on which applications are received between October 1, 1998, and January 31, 1999.

-Direct Loans.
-If a borrower is unable to obtain a Consolidation Loan with income-sensitive repayment terms acceptable to the borrower from the holders of the borrower's outstanding loans (which are selected for consolidation), or from any other lender, the Secretary is required to offer the borrower, if the borrower so requests, a direct Consolidation Loan under the FDSLP.
-Such direct Consolidation Loans shall be repaid either pursuant to income contingent repayment or any other repayment provisions under the Consolidation Loan provisions.
+Federal Direct Student Loan Program Loans.
+If, before July 1, 2010, a borrower was unable to obtain a Consolidation Loan with income-sensitive repayment terms acceptable to the borrower from the holders of the borrower's outstanding loans (which were selected for consolidation), or from any other lender, the Secretary was required to offer the borrower, if the borrower so requested, a direct Consolidation Loan under the FDLP.
+Such FDLP Consolidation Loans was required to be repaid either pursuant to income contingent repayment or any other repayment provisions under the Consolidation Loan provisions.